Deployeur/PyConsole/README.md

 ## Usage

-Create a base file that will serve as the executable and then do the following:
+Create a base file (we'll name it `exec.py` in this case) that will serve as the **executable** and then do the following:

 ```
 from pyconsole.application import Application
-from commands.open_chrome_command import OpenChromeCommand  # Import your commands  # Import your commands  # Import your commands  # Import your commandsimport OpenChromeCommand
+from commands.open_chrome_command import OpenChromeCommand  # Import your commands up here

 # Init the application
 application = Application('Testing CLI', '2.1')